DiegoSalazar/seneca_cave_challenge/README.md

 # Seneca Cave Challenge

-This repo houses my solution to the challenge described below.
+This repo houses my solution to the Seneca Systems cave challenge.

 The solution script was submitted by the following bash command: